Senior Designer

 • Consider adding color behind accordion or timeline components to allow the white in those components to really stand out.

-• Customize everything.
+• Customize where it makes sense.
 Use color and brand collateral to make your course distinct and professional.
-However, always keep accessibility and legibility in mind when selecting colors to go behind text elements.
+But remember to keep accessibility and legibility in mind when selecting colors to go behind text elements.

-• Incorporate custom illustrations and photos.
-Drive the look and feel of your course with a personalized, thoughtful design that connects with your audience.
+• Incorporate custom illustrations and photos by creating your own Rise design templates and elements.
+Cultivate the look and feel of your course with a personalized, thoughtful design that connects with your audience.

 Don’ts for developing in Rise

 • Don’t overuse unnecessary components.
 Sometimes a text block component is all you need.
-Don’t get hung up on using complex components for the sake of interest.
-Forcing a user to use hotspots or flip cards when it’s not necessary can be distracting and confusing.
+Avoid using complex components just for the sake of interest.
+Forcing learners to use hotspots or flip cards when it’s not necessary can be distracting and confusing.

 • Don’t overuse the same components.
 Be intentional, but don’t be repetitive.
 Using the same components over and over can make a course feel routine and stale.
-Remember that Rise is a scrolling experience—variety will help keep the user engaged and alert.
+Remember that Rise is a scrolling experience—variety will help keep learners engaged and alert.

 • Avoid extremely long chapters.
 Rise is designed to be a user-driven experience, but your design has to keep up.
-Whenever you can, separate your pages into bite-sized chunks so that your user doesn’t feel overwhelmed by content.
+Whenever you can, separate your pages into bite-sized chunks so that learners don’t feel overwhelmed by content.

 The Latest